andrehanna007/portfolio/README.md

 - Heat Sink Design for Electronic Chip Cooling<br>
 Reduced electronic chip temperature by optimizing heat sink design using ANSYS through the integration of a finer mesh, improved fin geometry, and refining fan speed, leading to enhanced cooling efficiency in computational simulations

-- Shell and Tube HX Design (Group Project)<br>
+- Shell and Tube HX Design<br>
-Designed a shell and tube heat exchanger for cooling Therminol 59, calculating thermal and mechanical parameters (TEMA Class R, ASME Code) to achieve a temperature drop from 350℉ to 190℉, resulting in a unit with 283 tubes, 566 passes, and a total weight of 12,229.81 pounds, with a 5.54% error in heat transfer coefficient calculations
+Team project that designed a shell and tube heat exchanger for cooling Therminol 59, calculating thermal and mechanical parameters (TEMA Class R, ASME Code) to achieve a temperature drop from 350℉ to 190℉, resulting in a unit with 283 tubes, 566 passes, and a total weight of 12,229.81 pounds, with a 5.54% error in heat transfer coefficient calculations

 ### Education
 - Master of Applied Science in Mechanical Engineering: &nbsp;&nbsp;University of Toronto - September 2024